 A good thing about this app is that it provides the user with personalized data.
 GOWOD regularly encourages you to test and retest your ranges of motion, which gives incentive for users to stay consistent in hopes of seeing their flexibility score improve.

 GOWOD is also effective in that it promotes warming up properly before engaging in high intensity training.
 Warming up and cooling down are the easiest ways to reduce risk of injury, and it’s more likely that an athlete will warm up if they have a programmed routine to follow.

-ROMWOD Is a mobility program that releases daily mobility workouts.
+Pliability is a mobility program that releases daily mobility workouts.
 Once the user selects from one of the preprogrammed movement flows, the video begins, and the athlete is guided through the sequence in real-time with the video’s presenter.
-ROMWOD videos can be done anywhere and requires no additional equipment.
+Pliability videos can be done anywhere and requires no additional equipment.